dnotes/quickpickle/packages/main/README.md

 ### Write step definitions

-Write your step definitions in a typescript or javascript file as configured in the "import" declaration of the qpConfig object above.
+Write your step definitions in a typescript or javascript file as configured in the "setupFiles" declaration in your vitest config.

 These files will be imported into the Vitest test runner, and the code for `Given`, `When`, `Then` will register each of the step definitions with quickpickle.
-These step definitions should run on import, i.e. at the top level of the script, not as exported functions like a normal node module would do.
+These step definitions should run immediately, i.e. at the top level of the script, not as exported functions like a normal node module would do.

 ```ts